Renardjojo/FoxMath/README.md

 - [x] Generic matrix
 - [x] Square matrix
 - [x] Matrix 2, 3 and 4
-- [ ] Space matrix or transform matrix
+- [ ] Space matrix or transform matrix child of matrix 4
 - [ ] create LengthedVector and normalizedAndLengthedVector class to optimize vector computation
 - [ ] create lengthedVector_df and normalizedAndLengthedVector_df class to optimize vector computation. "df" for dirty feature or dirty flag.
 - [ ] add roate, translate and sclae function to generic vector